aswathi-sivasubramanian/DATA-STRUCTURES-LAB-GIT/README.md

-1.singly linked list operations in c
+THIS README FILE CONSISTS OF PROGRAMS RELATED TO DATA STRUCTURES 1.singly linked list operations in c
 2.circularly linked list operations in c
 3.split digits and add each digit in each node.